-Located in the state of Tennessee, Memphis is a highly populated city with a population of 655,857 inhabitants.
-Memphis is very likely to be a great place to live for singles as only 50%, of the population (over fifteen) is classified as married.
+Located in the state of Tennessee, Memphis is a large city with a population of 655,857 residents.
+Memphis is not known to have a high population (over 15 years old) of married people.
+At only 50% married, this city falls well below the national average.
 If you are not a fan of long commutes, you will enjoy living in Memphis.
 With average one way commute time of only 22 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

 Whether you’re moving to a new town to be closer to family, friends or for a new job, living in Memphis could be a positive experience compared to other cities in Tennessee if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
 To help you find the best places to live in and around Memphis, AreaVibes has created a livability score using key metrics like education, employment, housing and more.